JakeWharton/ActionBarSherlock/download.md

 on your phones and tablets to give you an idea of how the library works (under the "Download Packages" section).

+The [changelog is available][2] with a detailed listing of what has changed between versions.

 Including In Your Project
 -------------------------

 There are two ways to leverage ActionBarSherlock in your projects:

- 1. If you're using the [Eclipse Development Environment][2] with the [ADT plugin][3] version 0.9.7 or greater you can include this as a library project.
+ 1. If you're using the [Eclipse Development Environment][3] with the [ADT plugin][4] version 0.9.7 or greater you can include this as a library project.
 Create a new Android project in Eclipse using the `library/` folder as the existing source.
 Then, in your project properties, add the created project under the 'Libraries' section of the 'Android' category.